matinebdi/matinebdi/README.md

-### 👋 Hi, I’m @matinebdi
+ Hi, I’m @matinebdi

-- 💡 **Who am I?**
+     Who am I?
+I’m a data scientist in training, currently pursuing a Master of Science at ESILV.
-  I’m an aspiring data analyst with a passion for turning raw data into meaningful insights and building interactive dashboards.
+I’m passionate about transforming complex data into actionable insights and building intelligent, interactive dashboards.
-  I enjoy using tools like Python, SQL, and Power BI to uncover patterns and tell compelling stories through data.
+I work mainly with Python, SQL, and Power BI to uncover patterns and drive data-driven decisions.

-- 🎯 **What I’m working on?**
+   What I’m working on?
-  Currently, I’m honing my skills in advanced Python, Streamlit, and Seaborn for data visualization, while also diving deeper into SQL for efficient database querying.
+I’m currently deepening my skills in machine learning, advanced Python programming, and Streamlit for deploying data science applications.

-- 🌱 **What I’m learning?**
-  - Data visualization techniques to create impactful dashboards.
-  - Streamlit to make interactive web apps for data analysis.
-  - Exploring machine learning concepts for future projects.
+   What I’m learning right now:

+Machine learning and deep learning techniques for predictive modeling.

+Generative AI applications and building intelligent agents.

+Retrieval-Augmented Generation (RAG) for enhancing AI systems with external knowledge.

+Advanced data visualization with Seaborn and Matplotlib.

+Interactive app development with Streamlit to deploy data-driven solutions.

-- 🤝 **What I’m looking for?**
+   What I’m looking for:

-  - Internship opportunities in **data analysis** starting March 2025.
+Internship or apprenticeship opportunities in Data Science, Data Engineering, or Artificial Intelligence, starting oct 2025.

-  - Collaborative projects that involve Python, SQL, or Power BI.
+Collaboration on data-driven projects involving Python, SQL, machine learning, or visualization tools.

-- 📫 **How to reach me?**
+📫 How to reach me:
 Feel free to connect with me here on GitHub or via email.
-I’m open to discussions about data projects, internships, and collaborative opportunities.
+I’m open to discussing data science projects, internships, and new collaboration opportunities.

-- ⚡ **Fun fact:**
+⚡ Fun fact:
-  When I’m not analyzing data, you’ll find me solving coding challenges or brainstorming creative ways to make data visually appealing.
+When I’m not analyzing datasets or building models, you’ll find me solving coding challenges or designing creative dashboards!

----

-🌟 Let’s connect and make data-driven decisions together!